arcusmaximus/YTSubConverter/README.md

 ![Sample image](https://raw.githubusercontent.com/arcusmaximus/YTSubConverter/master/images/sample.png)

 ## About this tool
-YouTube's built-in subtitle editor does not support styling of any kind.
+YouTube's built-in subtitle editor doesn't support styling of any kind.
 If you want formatting such as bold, italic and coloring, you need to upload a subtitle file instead.
 The site accepts a number of file formats such as RealText, WebVTT and TTML, but all of these come with their own limitations - and most importantly, none of them give access to the full array of features offered by the YouTube player.
 For that, you need to use a YouTube-specific format called YTT (YouTube Timed Text).
 It supports the following:
 * Text coloring and transparency
 * Background coloring and transparency (including hiding the background box completely)
 * Glowing text